igorklopov/enclose/README.md

 ### Node runtime

-Currently the size of built executables is additionally increased by 5-7 MB, due to node runtime.
+Currently the size of built executables is increased due to node runtime.
 Each executable has the node runtime packaged with it (captive runtime).

+Typical sizes of final executable by platform:
+- Windows : 7 MB
+- Unix : 15 MB
+- Mac OSX : 15 MB

 ### Native modules